Fire-damaged walls to be replaced in Coffey Park

 The flames that ravaged Coffey Park were part of a series of North Bay wildfires that claimed 40 lives and destroyed nearly 6,200 homes in October 2017.

-This year the neighborhood of mostly tract homes has become the center of rebuilding in Sonoma County.
-At least six in 10 property owners there have applied to rebuild and more than 500 have begun construction.
+This year, the neighborhood of mostly tract homes has become the center of rebuilding in Sonoma County.
+At least 6 in 10 property owners there have applied to rebuild, and more than 500 have begun construction.

 However, the wall project had appeared a daunting task, not only because of the cost but also because the structures belonged to each property owner who lived along them.
 Left to their own devices, those homeowners each could have decided how to tear down and replace their section of wall, whether with masonry, chain link fences or other materials.